Michail Boiadjiev

 Michail Boiadjiev was a Bulgarian violinist who was known for his contributions to Swedish orchestra.

 Early life

-Boiadijev was born on 7 October 1934 in Dupnitza, Bulgaria.
+Boiadijev was born on 7 October 1934 in Dupnitsa, Bulgaria.

 Career

 From 1 August 1967 to 31 December 1969, he was employed as a violinist in the Norrköping Symfoniorkester in Sweden.
-On 30 December 1969, he signed. with the Gothenburg Symphony Orchestra and Grand Theatre in Sweden as prime concertmaster of the orchestra, lecturer at the summer academy in Vadstena, and founder of the music association ‘Musica Viva’.
+On 30 December 1969, he signed. with the Gothenburg Symphony Orchestra and Grand Theatre in Sweden as prime concertmaster of the orchestra, lecturer at the summer academy in Vadstena, and founder of the music association 'Musica Viva'.

 In the 1970s, Boiadjiev, who had obtained Swedish nationality, was frequently featured in the Swedish press.